microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 ### Animals

+In this study we used one transgenic VEGF male 21 months old mouse (see @doi:10.1126/science.abc8479 for more details), five 6 weeks old CB17SCID male mice and two Göttingen minipigs.
 Animal procedures were performed in accordance with the applicable Swedish, Israeli or Swiss legislation on the protection of animals and were approved by the corresponding committees.

-In this study we used one transgenic VEGF male 21 months old mouse (see @doi:10.1126/science.abc8479 for more details), five 6 weeks old CB17SCID male mice and two Göttingen minipigs.
+The murine experiment were approved by the local ethical committee of the Canton of Bern, Switzerland under the permit number BE 55/16.
+Minipig experiments were approved by the Malmö/Lund regional ethical committee, Sweden under license 5.8.18-15672/2019.

 ### Contrast-enhanced microangioCT of mice using µAngiofil

-The contrast agent µAngiofil has been prepared according to the manufacturer's recommendations (Fumedica AG, Switzerland).
+The contrast agent µAngiofil (Fumedica AG, Switzerland) was prepared according to the manufacturer's recommendations.
 The perfusion of the mice was performed as previously described [@doi:10.1007/s00429-020-02158-8; @doi:10.1152/ajprenal.00099.2017].
 Briefly, heparinized animals were deeply anesthetized, the thorax and the peritoneal cavity were opened with scissors to expose the descending aorta.
 The exposed aorta was then cannulated in either antegrade (for the perfusion of the hind limbs) or retrograde direction (for the perfusion of the head and teeth) with a Venflon cannula (26 GA).
 Afterwards, the blood was flushed out with warm PBS solution.
-Three to four cuts of the liver edge allowed effusion of the blood and buffer solution.
+Several cuts of the liver edge allowed for effusion of the blood and buffer solution.
-Thereafter, the corresponding (upper or lower) part of the body was perfused with µAngiofil at 1-1.5 ml/min using a syringe pump.
+Thereafter, the selected part of the body (hind limbs or head and teeth) was perfused with µAngiofil at 1-1.5 ml/min using a syringe pump.
 The perfusion lasted until the organ of interest appeared completely blue [@doi:10.1016/j.vph.2018.09.003; @doi:10.1152/ajprenal.00099.2017].
-In bones, it is not possible to visually monitor the described color change.
-Correct perfusion of the neighboring soft tissues serves as an indirect marker of the perfusion within the bone.
+In bones, it is not possible to visually monitor this color change, thus perfusion of the neighboring soft tissues serves as an indirect marker of sufficient perfusion within the bone.
-To achieve an ideal perfusion of the vessels within the bone, the perfusion time was prolonged by at least instilling 2 ml extra volume of contrast agent after all the superficial tissues of the extremity or head turned blue.
+To achieve correct perfusion of the vessels within the bone, we prolonged the perfusion time by instilling at least 2 ml of extra volume of contrast agent after all the superficial tissues of the extremity or head turned blue..
-Such a prolonged perfusion protocol ensured adequate perfusion of the bones of murine hind limbs (see Fig. @fig:1).
-After harvesting, the samples were fixed by immersion in 4% paraformaldehyde (PFA) solution and then scanned using microCT scanners (Bruker microCT, Kontich, Belgium).
+After harvesting, the samples were fixed by immersion in 4% paraformaldehyde (PFA) solution and then imaged using microCT scanners (Bruker microCT, Kontich, Belgium).

 Figure @fig:1 shows the bone microstructure and vascularization of a tibia of a 21-month-old VEGF transgenic male mouse.
 This visualization approach enabled a simultaneous display of bone, its vascularization, and their segmentation.
-Therefore, as presented in our other study, using the obtained datasets we could quantitatively show that the age-related osteoporosis diminishes with improved vascularization [@doi:10.1126/science.abc8479].
+As presented in our other study, we were able to quantitatively show that the age-related osteoporosis diminishes with improved vascularization [@doi:10.1126/science.abc8479].

 ![**microangioCT of proximal murine tibia of a 21-month-old VEGF transgenic male mouse.**
   After perfusion with µAngiofil the murine tibia was harvested, fixated in 4% PFA and imaged by microCT.
-  The arrowheads mark the visualized microvessels within the tibia.
+  Arrowheads mark microvessels within the tibia.
   The diameter of the tibia shaft is around 1 mm.
   On the right side of the image one can distinguish the bigger epiphyseal vessels.
   The bone tissue appears white at the plane of the virtual section through the microCT-dataset.